KC-7/ai-art-site/README.md

         import env

 - Remove the insecure secret key and replace with following to link to the SECRET_KEY variable:

         SECRET_KEY = os.environ.get('SECRET_KEY')

-- Comment out the database section:
+- Comment out or remove the database section:

         # DATABASES = {
         #     'default': {
         #         'ENGINE': 'django.db.backends.sqlite3',